Suzanskiy/Demo-Python-TA/README.md

 2. Test scenarios are designed to uncover hidden failures, which is hidden from standard_user account.
 Automation detects this issues which is very important, ****not just**** create a blank framework which starts browsers sessions, clicks something and thats it.
 3. I have used openAI's chatgpt for consulting on errors I'm facing and to create this nice and informative Readme file
 4. While doing this test assigment I was dreaming to join the company
-5. French buldog with ball found as well as price changes, UI glitches in visual_user, missing fields on checkout and cart icon on wrong place.
+5. American Buldog with ball found as well as price changes, UI glitches in visual_user, missing fields on checkout and cart icon on wrong place.

 ## ⚙️ Installation